schlosrat/FlightPlan/README.md

 Here we can see the plane change burn is done, the old node has been deleted, and we're now in a coplanar orbit with the target: Minums.
 ![Flight Plan: Match Planes with Minmus 5](https://i.imgur.com/qeKaGaS.png)

 ### Step 2: Hohmann Transfer
 Now that we're in a coplanar orbit with our target we're ready to plan a Hohmann Transfer.
-Note that Flight Plan generated Hohmann Transfer maneuvers are not always spot on but will get you very close.
+Note that Flight Plan generated Hohmann Transfer maneuvers are not always spot on but will get you close.
 For this reason Flight Plan will bring up the Maneuver Node Controller mod if it's installed any time it produces an Hohmann Transfer.
 You may need to make minor adjustments to the prograde burn component or the node time, but should find that it's easy to get the transfer orbit you need with only a few clicks and no need to manually tweak the node.
 This example produced a good initial orbit that only reqired a few m/s more prograde delta-v and a slightly earlier burn time to get the result shown below.
 ![Flight Plan: Match Planes with Minmus 6](https://i.imgur.com/pFHp7Du.png)

-Here we can see K2-D2 has been commanded to execute the node and we're warping to the starting point for the burn
+Here we can see K2-D2 has been commanded to execute the node and we're warping to the starting point for the burn.
 ![Flight Plan: Match Planes with Minmus 7](https://i.imgur.com/sb9e2cu.png)

-Here we can see K2-D2 executing the transfer burn
+Here we can see K2-D2 executing the transfer burn.
 ![Flight Plan: Match Planes with Minmus 8](https://i.imgur.com/ErbYeRw.png)

 Sometimes in the game, as in life, things don't go quite as planned.
 What if you overshot the planned burn slightly as shown below?
 This can easily happen when executing a burn manually, and may also happen in some isolated cases when executing an automated burn.